-- Having your Amazon Prime Video not working on Roku can cause a lot of issues, especially if you were getting ready to see a show.
+- Having your Amazon Prime Video not working on Roku can cause many issues, especially if you are getting ready to see a show.

 - Uninstalling and reinstalling the Prime Video channel on Roku is the first step you can take to resolve this problem.

 Amazon Prime Video is available on multiple streaming platforms, including Roku TV.
-However, at times the Amazon Prime Video may stop working or crash when trying to watch a show or movie.
+However, Amazon Prime Video may sometimes stop working or crash when trying to watch a show or movie.

-The Amazon Prime video not working issue may occur due to temporary issues with the Prime Video service or with your streaming device.
+Amazon Prime Video may not work due to temporary issues with the Prime Video service or your streaming device.

 If you are experiencing issues with Amazon Prime Video, here is how to fix it on Roku and other streaming devices.

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.